-The training will be characterised by an intense period at the start of the four years based at Cranfield University, followed by return visits over the four years for specialist modules.
-In this way the students will have a greater opportunity to develop strong links with each other irrespective of whether they are industry or university based along with the wider industry partners.
-This will also allow flexibility in what is delivered to respond to the needs of industry.
-Students will develop wider skills by including in their individually tailored training portfolio, courses currently offered by a range of partners to postgraduates.
+The training is characterised by an intense period at the start of the four years based at Cranfield University, followed by return visits over the four years for specialist modules.
+In this way the students have a greater opportunity to develop strong links with each other irrespective of whether they are industry or university based along with the wider industry partners.
+This also allows flexibility in what is delivered to respond to the needs of industry.
+Students are developing wider skills by including in their individually tailored training portfolio, courses currently offered by a range of partners to postgraduates.
 These courses include topics such as; research practice and ethics, learning techniques, communication skills, writing and publishing and career management.
-Students will also learn the academic skills of effective dissemination of research results through attendance at workshops and conferences in the UK and beyond, and by publishing the results of their research in peer-reviewed journals.
+Students are also learning the academic skills of effective dissemination of research results through attendance at workshops and conferences in the UK and beyond, and by publishing the results of their research in peer-reviewed journals.

 The four elements of the Training Programme are: Core Skills; Advanced Technical Skills; Transferable Skills & Engineering Leadership (TSEL); Group Project activities.
 Students will need to take a number of the modules on the Training Programme to qualify for their doctoral awards, alongside demonstrable ability in communications skills monitored through assessed presentations at the annual REMS conference and EngD/PhD review days.
 Awards will be conferred by the university at which a student is registered with the training delivered collaboratively between the university partners.

 The annual study requirements for the REMS Programme are as follows: